popdemtech/smartsite/walkthrough.md

 Is this OK? (yes)
 ```

-The `my-app` directory should now have a file name `package.json`.
-This file is used for configuration of Node.js applications, and will be revisited throughout the development process.
+The `my-app` directory should now have a `package.json` file. `package.json` is used for configuration of Node.js applications, and will be revisited throughout the development process.

 ### Start the application
 An application is a software script that is executed on a computer.
 To "start" this application, just like every application, application code must be written and a command that starts the application must be defined.
 For this, first create a file, `index.js`, which will define the code that will be the application.